LLudivina/stock-analysis/README.md

 Figure 2
 ![extra-2](https://user-images.githubusercontent.com/115508896/204389482-4b9e740e-069d-4579-8010-171571d0427f.png)

 As an example, Figure 2, shows the comments in green with the filled in code right below it in blue and black colors.
-Once the code was refactored, the code was ran on the 2018 stock data again.
+Once the code was refactored, the code was run on the 2018 stock data again.
 Figure 3 shows the results.

 Figure 3
 ![VBA_Challenge_2018-2](https://user-images.githubusercontent.com/115508896/204389513-c321c643-9e85-49e0-8439-476c4d2a7eae.png)

 As seen in Figure 3, it took around 0.0625 seconds for the restructured code to analyze the 2018 stock data.
+Overall, the code improved by a factor of ten meaning the refactored code is 10 times faster than the original code.

 ##Summary

 Some of the advantages of refactoring code would be speed and legibility.
 When the code is refactored, some lines of codes can be removed if they are being repeated, and this can lead to a faster run time.
 This can also make the code more readable.
 However, refactoring can also have some disadvantages as it can be time consuming.
-It would be almost imposible to refactor code if there's a short deadline or the code is just too long.
+It would be almost impossible to refactor code if there's a short deadline or the code is just too long.
+In the end, I recommend refactoring a few lines of code but not a complex code.